araucaria-project/doc-oca-tic-toi/obsplan.md

 # Observations Plan Files for OCA observatory

-At the current stage, all solutions and architectural decisiond presented here have the status of preliminary proposals and are intended as an invitation to the discussion.
+At the current stage, all solutions and architectural decisions presented here have the status of preliminary proposals and are intended as an invitation to the discussion.

 ## Objectives

-After evaluationg pros and cons, we decided to introduce new file format for observation plans, which will be used by the new (2022+) OCA observatory software.
+After evaluation of pros and cons, we decided to introduce new file format for observation plans, which will be used by the new (2022+) OCA observatory software.
-As, in some simplification, observations plan is a sequence of command, the format of observations plan file is basically a syntax of kind of programming language.
+As, in some simplification, observations plan is a sequence of command, the format of Observations Plan file is basically a syntax of kind of programming language.
-Because we want the new format to be human-readable, -editable and -managable, we decide to introduce new language instead of using e.g. JSON syntax.
+Because we want the new format to be human-readable, -editable and -manageable, we decide to introduce new language instead of using e.g. JSON syntax.
 New format should be somehow similar to ols obsplan files for the **IRIS** and **V16** telescopes and in general to be readable and understandable by astronomers without need to RTFM (*read the fantastic manual*).

-We want to keep the syntax well-defined and intuitively but uniquely transformable to python dictionary object (and therefore to JSON, YAML etc).
+We want to keep the syntax well-defined and intuitively but uniquely transformable to python dictionary object (and therefore to JSON, YAML etc.).
-Moreover we want to provide any developers with python package for parsing anf formatting those files.
+Moreover, we want to provide any developers with python package for parsing anf formatting those files.

 ## The Syntax